Cheugy: 2020s use

 According to a May 2021 article on youth news website The Tab, "some people have suggested" that the trend betrayed an underlying misogyny.
 An article on CNET said that whether the word cheugy was sexist was "a good question", since girl bosses were female; contrariwise, the article noted that cargo shorts and Axe Body Spray were "cheugy stuff you might associate more with men."
 Other male cheugy traits include tattoos of compasses.
 Rolling Stone said that "misogyny is insidious and takes many forms in our culture, but making fun of someone for posting Minion memes is not one of them."
 Refinery29 said that its use was "mostly being fueled by backlash" and that "for every person [...] that proudly calls themself a 'cheug', there is someone who cries misogyny or classism."

 The term is claimed by many to reflect intergenerational conflict: Rolling Stone said that "Millennials [...] are forced to confront the vestiges of our own mortality in the form of relentless, merciless roasting from Gen Z", and Vice said that "cheugy, just like the Gen Z-Millennial war, can also be a phase that comes and goes."
 The Cut said that "so far, much of the Cheugy Discourse is people just trying to suss out what is and isn't cheugy.
 The rest appears to be millennials having an existential crisis."

 Among Generation Z, the reaction to cheugy has been described as one of confusion.
-Inside Hook said that many zoomers were unfamiliar with the term before its popularization by websites such as Twitter and Buzzfeed, and that many zoomers do not view themselves as participants in the spread of cheugy (rather perceiving its popularity as "millennial on millennial violence").
+Inside Hook said that many zoomers were unfamiliar with the term before its popularization by websites such as Twitter and that many zoomers do not view themselves as participants in the spread of cheugy (rather perceiving its popularity as "millennial on millennial violence").